dreameaters/dreameaters.github.io/teambuilding/best-attackers.md

 {:.note title="Optimal Moveset"}
 {:.faded}

+The Elite Charge Move **Sky Attack†** pushes Moltres into the top slot when it comes to Flying-type attackers.
+It commonly has this Elite Move when caught from 5✰ Raids these days, but it's not a guarantee.
+Make sure to check the event details to find out if **Sky Attack†** is a part of the deal or not.\
+Though with all of that said, Moltres is better off with a non-Elite [**Double-Fire Moveset**.](#moltres---rising-phoenix){:.heading.flip-title}
+{:.read-more}

 ### Honchkrow - Darkness is behind me.
 ![Honchkrow](https://img.pokemondb.net/sprites/home/normal/honchkrow.png)

 > Peck + Sky Attack
 {:.note title="Optimal Moveset"}
 {:.faded}

+Evolving from Murkrow with 100 Candy and a Sinnoh stone, Honchkrow is one of the best [Dark-type attackers](#weavile--honchkrow---dark-sinnoh-evolutions) in the game.
+It's also great as a Flying-type attacker, but with how useful Dark-types are against many 5✰ Raid Bosses (including Mewtwo), you'd be silly to bother giving it a **Double-Flying Moveset**.

 ### Zapdos & Rayquaza - Quell the Storm
 ![Zapdos](https://img.pokemondb.net/sprites/home/normal/zapdos.png)![Rayquaza](https://img.pokemondb.net/sprites/home/normal/rayquaza.png)